7+ of the best main battle tanks you wouldn't want to face

-Whilst their designs vary across makes and models, they are all united in their possession of massive firepower and near-impenetrable armor.
+To look upon them is to see the literal embodiment of war.
+While their designs vary across makes and models, they are all united in possessing massive firepower and near-impenetrable armor.

 1. The Challenger 2 is pure violence incarnate

 Design company and country of origin: The United Kingdom - Alvis plc, BAE Systems Land & Armaments

 When did it enter service?: 1998